eclipse-sumo/sumo/docs/web/docs/Models/ElectricHybrid.md

 ## Simulation setting

 It is possible to activate or deactivate overhead wire solver, enable or disable the recuperation of energy from vehicles to overhead wire, and apply or ignore substation's electric current limits in the overhead wire solver.
-The above mentioned properties are set in configuration file using the follwing format.
+The above mentioned properties are set in configuration file using the following format.

 ```
 <configuration>